 The civilian employed population 16 years and over within the three census tracts is 6,464 people.
 Two-thirds (67%) of this population hold Management, Business, Science, and Arts occupations-especially in the Educational Services, and Health Care and Social Assistance (34%) or Professional, Scientific, and Management, and Administrative and Waste Management Services (10%) industries.
 Source: 2020 ACS 5-Year Estimate Subject Tables, Industry By Occupation For The Civilian Employed Population 16 Years And Over, for Providence County, RI, Census Tracts 31, 32, and 33.

-Racial Composition

-Total Population 12,064 100%

-White 9,035 75%

-Black or African American 1,343 11%

-American Indian and Alaska Native 15 0%

-Asian alone 474 4%

-Some other race 463 4%

-Two or more races 734 6%

-Hispanic or Latino (of any race) 1,022 8%

-Source: 2020 ACS 5-Year Estimate Subject Tables, ACS Demographic And Housing Estimates, for Providence County, RI, Census Tracts 31, 32, and 33.
-When comparing College Hill, Mt.
+Total Population12,064White9,035Black or African American1,343American Indian and Alaska Native15Asian alone474Some other race463 Hispanic or Latino (of any race) Two or more races Source: 2020 ACS 5-Year Estimate Subject Tables, ACS Demographic And Housing Estimates, for Providence County, RI, Census Tracts 31, 32, and 33.
+734 1,022 When comparing College Hill, Mt.
 Hope, and Summit (Hope) with the nation, state, and city we can see a few notable divergences.
 To begin, these neighborhoods have lower proportions of people under the age of 25 and a relatively higher proportion of people over the age of 35-while the proportion of 25 to 34 year olds is higher in these neighborhoods than that of the nation, state, or city.
 While the City of Providence has a higher percentage of people between 15 and 34 year old than the State of Rhode Island or the nation as a whole, these three neighborhoods only follow that trend with 25 to 34 year olds and actually seem to have a deficit of people between 15 and 24.